Cheshire East Young Carers ServiceYoung Carers logo 350x88

 Transition to Adult Services support

-For young people aged 17 and a half, we have a slightly different assessment which also includes questions around finance, moving into the workplace and further education.
+For young people who are 17 years old, we will talk with you about finance, moving into the workplace and further education.
 Within future planning, we also consider if you are thinking about continuing your education and can offer support in this transition.
 We can also look at whether you would like to continue support with the Adult Carers service with The Carer’s Hub.

 Also in this section